Gaius-Augustus/Augustus/README.md

 # WEB-SERVER

 AUGUSTUS can also be run through a web-interface at http://bioinf.uni-greifswald.de/augustus/ and a web service at http://bioinf.uni-greifswald.de/webaugustus/index.gsp.

+# Scripts

+Many scripts require Perl.

+Running the python3 script bamToWig.py has the following software dependencies:
+  - Python3
+  - twoBitInfo and faToTwoBit from http://hgdownload.soe.ucsc.edu/admin/exe . bamToWig.py will automatically download these tools to the working directory during execution	if they	are not	in your	$PATH.
+  - samtools (available e.g. at https://github.com/samtools/samtools or via package managers)

 # REFERENCES AND DOCUMENTATION